jeff3dx/react-query-params/README.md

 	this.setQueryParams({ lunch: [] });

 ### Default value as array
-The only time you have to convert an array or object to a JSON string yourself is when you set a defaultQueryParams value.
+ReactQueryParams as built in support for object and array values.
+Howevber there is one case, and only one case, where you need to stringify the value yourself.
+When setting values in defaultQueryParams you must stringify objects and arrays yourself.
+(Not necessary for bool values.)

-Correct syntax - stringify the value yourself only when setting a default value.
+Correct syntax - stringify object or array value yourself only when setting a default value:

 	defaultQueryParams = {
 		lunch: '["bacon","nutella"]'